merlin.algorithms.feed_forward module

 ValueError: If strategy is unknown

-class merlin.algorithms.feed_forward.QuantumLayer(input_size=None, builder=None, circuit=None, experiment=None, input_state=None, n_photons=None, trainable_parameters=None, input_parameters=None, amplitude_encoding=False, computation_space=None, measurement_strategy=MeasurementStrategy.PROBABILITIES, device=None, dtype=None, **kwargs)
+class merlin.algorithms.feed_forward.QuantumLayer(input_size=None, builder=None, circuit=None, experiment=None, input_state=None, n_photons=None, trainable_parameters=None, input_parameters=None, amplitude_encoding=False, computation_space=None, measurement_strategy=None, return_object=False, device=None, dtype=None)

-This layer can be created either from a CircuitBuilder instance or a pre-compiled pcvl.Circuit.
+This layer can be created either from a CircuitBuilder instance, a pre-compiled pcvl.Circuit, or an :class:Experiment`.

 export_config()